Podcasts & RSS Feeds

 The old debate was brought up again--though certainly not laid to rest--in this recent New York Times story.
 The Times suggested that the pronunciation is part of reaching a wider, perhaps more rural, constituency:

 "The debate serves as a low-stakes case study for the age-old art of political pandering — that alternately endearing and condescending process of cultivating the “just like you” appeal that remains a central part of running for office.
 Other linguistic examples include presidential candidates dropping g’s before Southern audiences or changing the cadence of their speech before black audiences."

-Could it be that by reducing his "Missourah" usage so heavily this year, Nixon signals a more adversarial role toward his Republican opponents?
+Could it be that by reducing his "Missourah" usage so heavily this year, Nixon signals a shift to his urban base?
 In this year's address, Nixon dwelled for eight minutes on Medicaid expansion and drove a hard line on ethics reform--both issues that will make him no friends in the Republican controlled house and senate.
-Could it be that, like President Obama's inauguration speech, Nixon is signaling an end to conciliatory "reaching across the aisle" politics, and preparing us for an aggressive, agenda-driven year?
+Could it be that like President Obama's inauguration speech, Nixon signals an end to conciliatory "reaching across the aisle" politics, and prepares us for an aggressive, agenda-driven year?

 Or maybe it's just potato/potahto.
 What do you think?
 Let us know in the comments!